a pre-World War II postcard encourages tourists to visit Virginia

 In Fairfax County, Burke Lake is owned and managed by DGIF, and surrounded by a county park.
 Kayakers who want to practice their Eskimo rolls in flat water are banned; the only acceptable kayak in Burke Lake is a kayak from which someone is fishing.

 Occasionally there is a backlash against tourism.
 Virginia Beach police confronted black college students at the Greekfest festival in 1989, risking a boycott after local residents complained that vacation behavior had gotten out of hand.8

 a pre-World War II postcard shows vacationers swimming in the Chesapeake Bay at Norfolk

-Source: Boston Public Library, On the beach, Ocean View Park, Norfolk, VA
+Source: Boston Public Library, The Tichnor Brothers Collection, On the beach, Ocean View Park, Norfolk, VA

 The benefits of tourism outweigh the costs, in most circumstances.
 Virginia competes intensely with other states, and communities within Virginia compete with each other, to attract money-spending tourists - just as communities compete to attract businesses to locate in their area.
 Competition between jurisdictions can handicap efforts to draw people to a region, such as the Roanoke Valley or Hampton Roads, since states, counties, and cities are reluctant to share the rewards (tax revenues) that come with success.